-- general fundraising costs, such as development office staff or other staff time devoted to general fundraising

 - contributions to endowments

 - general operating support

 - acquisition of collections (see 2 C.F.R. §3187.15(b))

 - general advertising or public relations costs

 - construction or renovation of facilities

 - social activities, ceremonies, receptions, or entertainment

 - research projects (see 2 C.F.R. § 200.87)

 - pre-award costs

 We also provide a list of generally unallowable costs, again both for IMLS funds and for cost share.
-These costs may NOT be part of what you ask IMLS to pay for, NOR can they be part of what you will pay for as part of your cost share.
+These costs may not be part of what you ask IMLS to pay for, nor can they be part of what you will pay for as part of your cost share.
 In fact, unallowable expenses can't show up anywhere in your proposal.